hemantapkh/seedrcc/docs/index.md

 ---

-**seedrcc** provides a clean, modern, and fully-featured interface for interacting with the Seedr API, with support for both synchronous and asynchronous operations.
+**seedrcc** provides a clean, complete, and fully-featured Python interface for interacting with the Seedr API, with support for both synchronous and asynchronous operations.

 ## Features

-- **Full API Coverage:** All major Seedr API endpoints are supported.
+- **Complete API Coverage:** All major Seedr API endpoints are supported.
-- **Both Sync and Async:** Use `seedrcc.Seedr` for a synchronous client or `seedrcc.AsyncSeedr` for an asynchronous one.
+- **Sync & Async:** Includes `seedrcc.Seedr` for synchronous operations and `seedrcc.AsyncSeedr` for asynchronous ones.
 - **Robust Authentication:** Handles all authentication flows, including automatic token refreshes.
-- **Modern and Typed:** Built with modern Python features and fully type-hinted for a better developer experience.
+- **Fully Typed:** Provides type hints for all methods and models to improve code quality and clarity.
+- **Custom Exceptions:** Provides specific exceptions for API, network, and authentication errors.
-- **Clean Object Models:** API responses are parsed into clean, easy-to-use dataclasses.
+- **Dataclass Models:** API responses are parsed into clean, easy-to-use dataclasses.

 ## Installation